AI Art: What It Is and How It Gets Created

 The Technology Can Be Used Maliciously

 The technology that powers AI art generators has been used to create deepfakes, which are fabricated videos and audio of real people that can look and sound convincingly authentic.
+While deepfakes do have some useful applications, such as synthetic data creation and customer service personalization, they are commonly used for malicious purposes: Spreading misinformation, carrying out phishing attacks and phone scams, even enacting political sabotage.

-While Congress has prohibited the unauthorized dissemination of sexually explicit photographs and videos of both adults and children, law enforcement agencies are struggling to prosecute the makers of unauthorized deepfake images — because existing legislation on this issue doesn’t take into account the way this technology works.
+The technology has also gained notoriety for its role in the nonconsensual creation of fake pornographic content.
+While Congress has prohibited the unauthorized dissemination of sexually explicit photographs and videos of both adults and children, law enforcement agencies are struggling to prosecute the makers of unauthorized deepfake images because existing legislation on this issue doesn’t take into account the way this technology works.

 “It’s different from other forms of nonconsensual pornography distribution, because it’s not that person’s body actually being used in the video,” Star Kashman, privacy attorney and partner at cybercrime-focused Cyber Law Firm, told Built In.
 “The law has to catch up to that.”

 That said, some progress is being made.
-The U.S. Senate unanimously passed a bill recently that would allow people portrayed in sexually explicit deepfakes to sue the creators.
+The U.S. Senate unanimously passed a bill that would allow people portrayed in sexually explicit deepfakes to sue the creators.
 The Senate introduced another bill in 2022 that would make sharing nonconsensual AI-generated pornography illegal, but that is still in its early stages.

 Art Generators Are Replacing Human Artists